5dlabs/agent-docs/docs/.taskmaster/docs/task-3/prompt.md

 # Autonomous Agent Prompt: Implement Streamable HTTP Transport Foundation

+> IMPORTANT: At the end of this job, submit a pull request with your changes.
+Create a branch, open a PR to `main`, include a clear title and summary, and link back to `docs/.taskmaster/docs/task-3/task.md`.

 ## Mission

 You are tasked with implementing the critical migration from deprecated HTTP+SSE transport to the new Streamable HTTP transport following MCP 2025-06-18 specification.
 This task is essential for maintaining compatibility with modern MCP clients and ensuring reliable communication for the Doc Server project.